intervinn/intervinn/README.md

 <div align="center">
 <h3> Hey there, I am Intervinn </h3>
-I am just an average teen, suffering from anxiety and being afraid of future.
+I am just an average teen.
 I am a fan of software engineering and computer science overall. <br/>

 Whenever I get burned out (happens quite often lately), I just play a lot of games as computer is usually the only thing to entertain me. </br>